 2. Automated Component Placement

-With the board prepared, the components need placing accurately.
+With the board prepared, the components need to be placed accurately.
 PCBs often carry thousands of minuscule components.
 This task used to be done by hand with tweezers.

-These days, machines are capable of placing thousands of parts at speed and with improved accuracy.
+These days, machines can place thousands of parts at speed and with improved accuracy.

 The Pick and Place Machine